REGISTRATION IS NOW OPEN FOR WILLIAM WOLF'S MOVIE PREVIEW COURSE FALL 2018 SEMESTER

 Participants have the opportunity to critique films before reviews appear, allowing original insights and independent, spirited analysis.

-PROFESSOR WOLF has taught Cinema and Literature at New York University and has written for many publications, including Cue, New York Magazine, the Gannett chain, the New York Observer etc. He is the author of Landmark Films: The Cinema and Our Century and The Marx Brothers.
+PROFESSOR WOLF, who has taught Cinema and Literature at NYU, is now Visiting Scholar at NYU.
+He has written for many publications, including Cue, New York Magazine, the Gannett chain, the New York Observer etc. He is the author of Landmark Films: The Cinema and Our Century and The Marx Brothers.
 He served two terms as Chairman of the New York Film Critics Circle and is currently a member of the National Society of Film Critics and the New York Film Critics Online.
 He is an Executive Board member and Past President of the Drama Desk, and his film and theater criticism can be read online at Wolfentertainmentguide.com.